opendocsg/slw-judgments-backfill/2015_SGCA_41/report.md

 **Introduction**

 1       This appeal raised the question as to the duty of the court to provide reasons for its decisions.
-Ms Ten Leu Jiun Jeanne-Marie (“the Appellant”) brought the appeal against the decision of Tan Siong Thye J (“the Judge”) in _Ten Leu Jiun Jeanne-Marie v National University of Singapore_ [2015] 1 SLR 708 (“the GD”).
+Ms Ten Leu Jiun Jeanne-Marie (“the Appellant”) brought the appeal against the decision of Tan Siong Thye J (“the Judge”) in _Ten Leu Jiun Jeanne-Marie v National University of Singapore_ <span class="citation">[2015] 1 SLR 708</span> (“the GD”).

 2       Both the proceedings before the High Court and this court stemmed from Originating Summons No 699 of 2014 (“OS 699/2014”), the Appellant’s application that “[w]ritten Grounds of Decision shall be provided in respect of interlocutory hearings before this Honourable Court”.